interkosmos/fortran-dialog/README.md

 to create text user interfaces in Fortran 2008, similar to [pythondialog](https://pythondialog.sourceforge.io/) for Python.

-Packages of *dialog(1)* are available on most Unix-like operating systems.
+Packages of *dialog(1)* are available for most Unix-like operating systems.
 On FreeBSD, an older version of dialog is already part of the base system.
 Install the package `devel/cdialog` for an enhanced port: